PiPot/PiPot/README.md

 ## Installation

-Installing PiPot is pretty straightforward:
+Installing PiPot can be accomplished by following the following steps:

 * Copy or clone the entire `pipot-server` and `pipot-client` repositories to `/usr/src/pipot` (so the respective locations would be `/usr/src/pipot/server`